powercodeacademy/phrg-lodash/README.md

 Nitro imports functions from `lodash` in over 500 separate places (and counting).
 Listed below are commonly used `lodash` functions in Nitro, linked to `lodash`'s documentation.

 Lodash docs are clear and concise.
 Each function has an **interactive** set of examples attached to it.
-For each of these functions, read the documentation and play with the examples.
+For each of these commonly used functions, read the documentation and play with the examples.

-You are encouraged to use `lodash` in the upcoming JS Project.

 - [map](https://lodash.com/docs/4.17.15#map)
 - [get](https://lodash.com/docs/4.17.15#get) (like Ruby's `dig`)